 Milk and dairy products can have a direct impact on acne and acne treatment.
 BiON acne products achieve control of acne in over 90% of cases.
 The other 10% of cases involve chronic acne that has not responded to any form of treatment.
 Control of this 10% of cases can be achieved, but requires BiON acne products in combination with rather simple diet modifications.
 Chronic and uncontrollable acne (about 6% of the acne population) frequently involves wheat-induced inflammation.
 Another small segment of the acne population may have linoleic acid deficiency associated with whiteheads and possibly blackheads.
 These issues are covered in the Acne & Wheat and Acne & Essential Fatty Acids pages.

 For another small percentage of the adult acne, acne vulgaris and cystic acne population, acne may be stimulated by milk and/or dairy products.
-Data from the Nurses Health Study II, which as established by Dr. Walter Willett in 1989, provided conclusive evidence of a positive association between the development of severe acne and cows milk.
+Data from the Nurses Health Study II, which as established by Dr. Walter Willett, provided conclusive evidence of a positive association between the development of severe acne and cows milk.
 Milk contains hormones which may effect the sebaceous glands.
 These hormones can be absorbed into the body and find their way to the skin and sebaceous glands just like our own self-produced testosterone.
 These milk hormones stimulate sebum production.

 In the nurses study, a group of females who drank one cup of milk a day was compared to another group that drank three cups per day.
 The group that drank three cups a day was 22% more likely to have severe acne.
 It is supposed that the 22% group are more sensitive to hormone promoted acne.
 Other simultaneous factors can be involved, such as the beginning of the monthly cycle and/or stress.
 For example, a woman could drink two cups of milk a day and experience no influx in acne, but when two cups of milk daily are combined with the beginning of the monthly cycle and/or an unusual amount of stress, the combination creates a stimulation that causes an acne flare.
 If new infections seem to occur with the monthly cycle, being very thorough with the BiON acne regimens and reducing dairy for 5 to 7 days before the cycle and continuing 2 to 3 days into the cycle, may provide a solution by reducing the acne stimulation to below the threshold level.